logux/core/README.md

 # Logux Core

-Log for Logux with default timer and test tools.
+Log for Logux, default timer and test tools.
 It is base classes, end-users should use high-level Logux tools.

 Logux idea is based on shared logs.
 Log is list of events ordered by time.